Frequently Asked Questions

 What age do you assess from?

-Current best practice is for a learner to have undergone intervention support before considering whether they have a formal diagnosis of dyslexia.
-Learners develop their literacy skills at different rates and a slower rate does not necessarily mean it is dyslexia.
+Current best practice is for a child to have undergone intervention support before considering whether they have a formal diagnosis of dyslexia.
+Children develop their literacy skills at different rates and a slower rate does not necessarily mean it is dyslexia.
 Therefore, I assess from age 8, once the child has had access to relevant support to try and close the gaps in their learning.

 What happens before an assessment?

-It is essential that the learner has had an eye test in the past 18 months.
+It is essential that your child has had an eye test in the past 24 months.

 Where does the assessment/tuition take place?

-I can go to the learner’s school, if they will have me, or to your home if there is a suitable space available.
+I can go to your child’s school, if they will have me, or to your home if there is a suitable space available.
 All I need is a quiet space with a table.
 Depending on location, this may incur an additional charge of £0.45 per mile unless otherwise stated to cover time and travel expenses.

 What happens during an assessment?

-Depending on the age and needs of the child, the assessment takes approximately 3 to 4 hours, including breaks, during a morning when they feel fresher.
+Depending on the age and needs of your child, the assessment takes approximately 3 to 4 hours, including breaks, during a morning when they feel fresher.
 As an assessor, teacher and parent, I understand that the unknown situation may cause anxiety.
 Time is taken to establish a positive relationship before any formal testing begins.
+The assessment is then carried out using a calm, friendly, and supportive approach, helping your child feel comfortable and confident to do their best.

 Parents must stay out of sight for an assessment and will not be able to contribute in any way.